EstephanoBartenski/Aprendendo_Python/README.md

     - files of small projects that I challenged myself to do (idea was to use different things that I learned and combine them together).

 If you are interested in something or needs some help to learn Python, just contact me and I will be happy to help!

+LAST INFO:
+I'm aware that my notes in the files are a lot of things are in portuguese here, but again, you can contact me if you need help!
+While browsing the files, "teoria__" = theory, "exercício__" = exercise, "projeto__" = project.
+Guess portuguese isn't that difficult to undestand...

 ~ Estephano Bartenski